Trinity Bantams is on a 100-acre campus in the urban setting of Hartford, Connecticut.

 Trinity College is patroled 24 hours a day by trained security.
 The Trinity Bantams campus has emergency telephones or alarms for students to use anytime of day or night.

 Trinity Bantams offers late-night transportation or safety escorts for students.
-Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.
+Campus housing is secure and dorms can only be accessed with secure key cards.

 Want to visit but can't make the trip?
 Explore Trinity Bantams's campus without leaving home by taking a virtual campus tour

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

 Join the conversation about about Trinity Bantams in the College Confidential forums.

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved